wyuinche/mitum-js-util/README.md

 And to generate the byte array of a fact_sign, mitum concatenates byte arrays of signer, signature digest and signed_at.

-Be careful that the format of `signed_at` after converted to bytes is like `yyyy-MM-dd HH:mm:ss.* +0000 UTC` but it will be expressed as `yyyy-MM-ddTHH:mm:ss.*Z` when putted in json.
+Be careful that the format of `signed_at` when converted to bytes is like `yyyy-MM-dd HH:mm:ss.* +0000 UTC` but it will be expressed as `yyyy-MM-ddTHH:mm:ss.*Z` when putted in json.

 #### __How many decimal places to be expressed?__